-Any climber knows the amount of pressure uninterrupted one-day mountaineering can put on the body.
-Climbers should keep their bodies strong, flexible, and resistant to take such pressure.
-One of the main keys to gaining that is having a rich and healthy diet that provides nutrition for mountaineers properly.
-By having an appropriate food plan and absorbing enough water before, during, and after their climb, mountaineers can have a more pleasant ascend.
-Put differently, the type of food mountaineers eats, and its timing has a vital role in having a pleasant ascend.
-Following, you can find more information about the diet for mountaineers that can provide essential nutrition for climbers.
-This diet can be useful for Iran mountaineering tours.
+Any climber knows how much pressure uninterrupted one-day mountaineering can put on the body.
+Climbers should keep their bodies strong, flexible, and resistant to be able to take such pressure.
+One of the main keys to achieving this is having a rich and healthy diet that provides nutrition for mountaineers properly.
+Mountaineers can have a more pleasant ascend by having an appropriate food plan and absorbing enough water before, during, and after their climb.
+Put differently, the type of food mountaineers eat, and the time they eat it in has a vital role in having a pleasant ascend.
+Continue reading to find more information about the diet for mountaineers that can provide essential nutrition for climbers.
+This diet can be useful for Iran trekking tours.

 General Facts About Diet for Climbers

 Some of the climbers think a bag full of snacks is enough for mountaineering.
 Or even some might use an excessive amount of sweets and fats to keep their body ready for climbing.
 The fact is none of the above approaches can help keep your body prepared for an ascend.
 If a climber doesn’t consume an adequate amount of food, the body starts using its muscle protein.

 A specific amount of different types of food should be present in a diet for mountaineers.
 The nutrition ratio in the diet for climbers should contain 60-70% carbs, 10-20% protein, and 20-30% fat.
 This means a climber needs more amount of carbs than usual, especially when they are at heights.
 This includes complex (bread, rice, potatoes, etc.) and simple carbs (sugar, chocolate, etc.).
 Because digesting fat is hard and might cause stomachache, it’s better to mainly use low-fat food.